Maksimka2137/bikecontent.ru/README.md

 This is a main repository for [bikecontent.ru](http://bikecontent.ru)

-We're going to use Nuxt3 for the frontend. we use GIT for version control.
+We're going to use Nuxt3 for the frontend.
+We use GIT for version control.